 Of course, there’s nothing inherently wrong with the quality of such distillates, but it’s worth pointing out that these developments are happening in Japan, and that producers appear more focused than ever on transparency.

-So what should you expect from Japanese whisky here and now, in 2021?
-Well, both of the aforementioned styles, for a start.
-But even more commonly: single malts, blended whiskies, and grain whiskies, all arriving with a wide range of age statements (and without), and made using a range of cask finishes.
+So what should you expect from Japanese whisky here and now, in 2022?
+To begin with, single malts, blended whiskies, and grain whiskies, all arriving with a wide range of age statements (and without).
+Drinkers can look out for bottles made using a range of cask finishes, too.
 That might sound a lot like Scotch, and the similarities are numerous, but Japanese whisky holds its own distinct profile and identity — two things that bodies like the JSLMA are working hard to protect.

 Kaiyo The Signature 43% Japanese Whisky

 Kaiyo isn’t afraid to experiment with maturation and all of the brand’s releases spend at least three months at sea aging in Mizunara oak barrels.
 This bottling spends three years and six years aging on land either side of that voyage, once again in Mizunara casks.
-The oak lends a perfumed character to the nose, while well-rounded fruit and malt notes set the tone on the palate.
-Average price: $65.
+The oak lends a perfumed character to the nose, while well rounded fruit and malt notes set the tone on the palate.

 Hibiki Suntory Whisky Japanese Harmony

 There’s a temptation to lament this whisky’s loss of age statement, but on the other hand, it stands as a testament to the popularity and reputation of Japanese whisky.
 Made using a blend of malt and grain distillates, this bottle lives up to its name and billing, with tropical fruits and flowers defining the nose, and honeyed, malty sweetness coating the palate.

 Average price: $94